Get Palladium Bid (XPD-BID) Historical Prices using this API

 Metals-API Overview

-The Metals-API is a comprehensive JSON API that offers access to real-time and historical metal prices, including palladium.
+Metals-API is a comprehensive JSON API that offers access to real-time and historical metal prices, including palladium.
 It empowers developers to build applications that require accurate metal pricing data, enabling innovative solutions in various sectors.
 The API is designed to be user-friendly, with extensive documentation that guides developers through the integration process.

 Key Features of Metals-API